-I, Zack Beck, City Clerk of the City of Escondido, hereby certify that the foregoing ORDINANCE NO. 2020-23 passed at a regular meeting of the City Council of the City of Escondido held on the 21st day of October, 2020, after having been read at the regular meeting of said City Council held on the 16th day of September, 2020.
+I, ZACK BECK, City Clerk of the City of Escondido, hereby certify that the foregoing URGENCY ORDINANCE NO. 2020-21 was passed at a regular meeting of the City Council of the City of Escondido held on the 19th day of August, 2020 after having been read at the regular meeting of said City Council.

-─DocuSigned by:
+Docusigned by: